rob010100/mysqlhw/README.md

 These sql files are just some of the examples of interactions with MySql learned in UCM's CIS 3650 Database Management Systems.
-These lessons highlight data insertion, data replacement, select, select all, search queries, and more using search query language.
+These lessons highlight data insertion, data replacement, select, select all, search queries, and more using structured query language.